mvele88/M-M/README.txt

 ---

 You're now ready to launch the real M & M A.I.
-Sniper Platform.
+Sniper Platform..